We are seeking submissions on an exposure draft of the Online Safety (Basic Online Safety Expectations) Determination 2021.

 - reasonable steps that could be taken to meet certain expectations.

-The draft Determination also includes a set of core Basic Online Safety Expectations for social media services, relevant electronic services and designated internet services, clearly stating community expectations.
+The draft Determination also included a set of core Basic Online Safety Expectations for social media services, relevant electronic services and designated internet services, clearly stating community expectations.
 These core expectations are prescribed by the Online Safety Act 2021 and cannot be amended in the Determination.

 For more information on the Online Safety Act 2021, including previous consultation outcomes, see the following: